d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 $k(x,x') = cov(f(x),f(x')) = \mathbb{E}[f(x)f(x')]-\mathbb{E}[f(x)]\mathbb{E}[f(x')] = \mathbb{E}[w_0^2 + w_0w_1x' + w_1w_0x + w_1^2xx'] = 1 + xx'$.

 Our distribution over functions can now be directly specified and sampled from, without needing to sample from the distribution over parameters.
 For example, to draw from $f(x)$, we can simply form our multivariate Gaussian distribution associated with any collection of $x$ we want to query, and sample from it directly.
-We will begin to see, in the next section, just how advantageous this formulation will be.
+We will begin to see just how advantageous this formulation will be.

 First, we note that essentially the same derivation for the simple straight line model above can be applied to find the mean and covariance function for _any_ model of the form $f(x) = w^{\top} \phi(x)$, with $w \sim \mathcal{N}(u,S)$.
 In this case, the mean function $m(x) = u^{\top}\phi(x)$, and the covariance function $k(x,x') = \phi(x)^{\top}S\phi(x')$.
 Since $\phi(x)$ can represent a vector of any non-linear basis functions, we are considering a very general model class, including models with an even an _infinite_ number of parameters.